 9. When finished under Style, click the Save Changes button near the bottom of the page.

-11. The Custom Twitter Feeds shortcode can be put in a page, post, or widget.
-To add your feed to a page or post, paste the shortcode in a Shortcode Gutenberg block.
+11. The Custom Twitter Feeds shortcode can be put on a page, widget, or post.
+Paste the shortcode in a Shortcode Gutenberg block to add your feed to a page or post.

 Alternatively, you can insert a feed with the Twitter Feed Gutenberg block (added by the plugin) — search for and choose the block, and you'll see the feed appear in the editor.